PUTTING THE PIECES BACK TOGETHER

 1948

 April 1 -- John Stewart Carter was born in Little Rock, Ark.
-Shortly after his marriage to his second wife Betsey in 1981, the couple moved to her hometown of Charleston.
-John taught at The Citadel, attaining the rank of Colonel and Head of the Department of Health, Exercise and Sport Science.
-He also served as the Bulldogs' play caller and founded the Citadel's Ombuds program.
-As its first Ombudsperson, John help the Citadel community during its transition to coeducation in the 1990s.
-The John S. Carter Scholarship was established in his honor.
+Shortly after marrying his second wife in 1981, the couple moved to her hometown of Charleston.
+John taught at The Citadel, becoming Head of the Department of Health, Exercise and Sport Science.
+Col. Carter also was the Bulldogs' play caller.
+As founder of the Citadel's Ombudsman program.
+Col. Clark help the Citadel community during its transition to coeducation in the 1990s.

 1950